Chrizpy/Kattis/CD/README.md

 ```

 Why I do it like this is easy!
 I went from a 1.15s running time to a whopping 0.55s!
+Jokes aside.
+If you're interested, there's tons you can read about cin which was introduced in C++ along the iostream library
+or scanf which is much older and stems from the older C library.
+If I remember correctly, there should be ways to optimize it so
+the C++ way will be faster.